 This standard was first published in 1996.
 In the preparation of this standard, considerable assistance was derived from Pyrites Phosphates and Chemicals Limited.

-In this revision, the standard has been brought out in the latest style and format of the Indian Standards, and references to Indian Standards wherever applicable have been updated.
+In this revision has been brought out to bring the Indian Standard in the latest format incorporating the latest version of the referred standard.
 It also incorporates one amendment issued to the previous version of this standard.

 The composition of the Committee responsible for revision of the standard is given in Annex E.